ROTC cadets train with Goodfellow

 |0

-This work, ROTC cadets train with Goodfellow [Image 16 of 16], by A1C Zachary Heimbuch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ROTC cadets train with Goodfellow, by A1C Zachary Heimbuch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT